 Start monitoring in minutes

 Applications Manager is an effective tool for monitoring not only the PostgreSQL database server, but also a wide range of other databases (RDBMS, NoSQL, in-memory), applications, and infrastructure elements.
-You can download a free, 30-day trial of Applications Manager, and start monitoring in just minutes.
+You can download a free, 30-day trial of Applications Manager, and set up Postgres monitoring in just minutes.